-Found within the workflow editor, the Experience Config area not only gives you access to vital components of the workflow like the ‘Panels’, it also enables you to completely change the ways in which your products will appear to your customers with backgrounds, lighting configurations, and camera controls for 3D experiences.
+Found within the workflow editor, the Config area not only gives you access to vital components of the workflow like the ‘Panels’, but it also enables you to completely change how your products will appear to your customers with background colours, lighting configurations, and camera control settings for 3D experiences.

 General settings within the Experience config section allow you to change themes, SKU information, and Descriptions.
 You can further add Workflow images and change the name of the workflow.
 (Though the workflow name is always accessible for change regardless of experience config.)

 In the top section within experience config, you’ll find general workflow settings.
 In the left-most box, you can change the ‘Theme’ for this workflow, which will display the experience exactly how you want it.
 Themes can be created with simple things like overall theme colours and fonts via Content>Themes on the Spiff Hub, though overall UI-changing themes like ‘Bee-line’ for example, are considered a Spiff add-on.

 Next, you can choose whether the ‘Action Bar’ will be displayed in the customer experience.
 The action bar offers simple controls in the 3D preview(s) displayed to the customers.
 Customers can access the action bar via the kebab menu icon (three-dot menu) in the top left.
 See Below.
 When disabled, this menu icon will no longer appear.

 The SKU code data found within your workflow’s experience config is used in conjunction with the “Dynamic SKU Generator” Addon as well as downstream automation and fulfilment configurations that can be set up for you by a Spiff team member.
 Navigate to Partner>Billing on the Spiff Hub and view the addon under ‘Fulfilment Automation’